The Complexity of Non-Iterated Probabilistic Justification Logic: Introduction

 \section{Introduction}

 Traditional modal epistemic logic uses formulas of the form $\Box \alpha$ to express that an agent believes $\alpha$.
-The language of justification logic~\cite{ArtFit11SEP,Stu12LN} `unfolds' the $\Box$-modality into a family of so-called \emph{justification terms}, which are used to represent evidence for the agent's belief.
+The language of justification logic~\cite{ArtFit11SEP} `unfolds' the $\Box$-modality into a family of so-called \emph{justification terms}, which are used to represent evidence for the agent's belief.
 Hence, instead of $\Box \alpha$, justification logic includes formulas of the form $t : \alpha$ meaning

 Artemov~\cite{Art95TR,Art01BSL} developed the first justification logic, the Logic of Proofs, to provide intuitionistic logic with a classical provability semantics.
 There, justification terms represent formal proofs in Peano Arithmetic.
-However terms may also represent informal justifications.
+However, terms may also represent informal justifications.
 For instance, our belief in $\alpha$ may be justified by direct observation of $\alpha$ or by learning that a friend heard about $\alpha$.
-This general reading of justification led to a big variety of epistemic justification logics for many different applications \cite{BucKuzStu11JANCL, BucKuzStu11WoLLIC,komaogst,KuzStu12AiML}.
+This general reading of justification led to a big variety of epistemic justification logics for many different applications \cite{BucKuzStu11JANCL,BucKuzStu11WoLLIC,KuzStu12AiML}.
+In~\cite{komaogst,koogst} we extended justification logic with probability operators in order to accommodate the idea that

+For example it could be the case that the agent learns $\alpha$ from some unreliable source (e.g. from some friend of his) or that the agent reads about $\alpha$ in some reliable newspaper.
+In both cases the agent has a justification for $\alpha$: in the first case he has the statement of his friend and in the second case the text of the newspaper.
+However, it is natural that the agent does not want to put the same credence in both sources of information.
+This differentiation in credulity cannot be expressed in classical justification logic.
+So, the main contribution of justification logics with probability operators (probabilistic justification logics~\cite{komaogst,koogst}) is the ability to compare different sources of information.
+Uncertain reasoning in justification logic has also been studied in \cite{Mil14APALnonote,2014arXiv1407.4647G,FanL15}.
+See \cite{komaogst,koogst} for an extended comparison between our approach and the ones from \cite{Mil14APALnonote,2014arXiv1407.4647G,FanL15}.